-A diagnostic mammogram is intended for women who have symptoms such as a lump or mass, discharge, or other significant symptoms.
+A diagnostic mammogram is intended for women who have symptoms such as a lump, mass, discharge on their breasts.
 It is also used to further evaluate any abnormality that might have been detected on a Screening Mammogram.

 In our practice, about 7-10% of women are recalled for additional workup after a Screening Mammogram.
 The great majority of these women will have a normal exam and are returned to annual follow-up.
 A small percentage will be recommended to have an early 6 month follow-up.
 An even smaller percentage will be diagnosed with breast cancer.

 This exam is done under the direct supervision of one of our board-certified radiologists.
 Special mammography views will be taken to analyze your symptoms or mammographic abnormality.
 In most cases, a Breast Ultrasound will be performed in conjunction with the Diagnostic Mammogram to provide additional information.

 How should I prepare for my exam?